AT&T Buyer's Guide: Everything you need to know

 Not interested in locking yourself into a long-term contract with AT&T?
 You may be interested in a prepaid plan instead.
 AT&T offers GoPhone plans for those looking for cheap and functional wireless services without the hassle of dealing with overage fees and or paying for features you don't end up using.

-Monthly GoPhone plans start at $30 for unlimited talk and text, and it also offer decent pay-as-you-go plans which start as low as $2 a day for unlimited minutes and texts.
+Monthly GoPhone plans start at $30 for unlimited talk and text and 1GB of data, and it also offer decent pay-as-you-go plans which start as low as $2 a day for unlimited minutes and texts.
 With pay-as-you-go, you're not charged on days that you don't place or receive a call or send a text.

+You can also get an unlimited prepaid plan, which offers up to 22GB of data capped at 3Mbps, for $60 per month after discounts.

 Bring your own device to AT&T